vmiller/profiles/README.md

 **Office2011Prefs.mobileconfig** - Disables first run splash screens for Offce 2011 apps.
 Based on plists from [William Smith](http://talkingmoose.net/2014/07/12/posting-my-psu-macadmins-conference-presentation/ "talkingmoose") and converted with Tim Sutton's [mcxToProfile](https://github.com/timsutton/mcxToProfile "mcxToProfile") tool.
 You will probably want to change the User and Company information on lines 198 and 200.

 **MouseRightClick.mobileconfig** - sets the mouse right click to "Secondary Button" for a mighty mouse.
 Thanks to Patrick Fergus for this one.

+**VLCSettings.mobileconfig** - gets right of first run prompt and disables updates for VLC